yuryatin/covid19_age_adjusted_mortality/README.md

     It needs the following non-standard modules and packages: numpy, pandas, scipy, and matplotlib.

 ## Environment to launch the Python script
-script.py is best launched in the MacOS or Linux terminal window.
+*script.py* is best launched in the MacOS or Linux terminal window.
 Otherwise, your Python shell or IDE may not print the progress messages from the imported shared C library.

 ## Attached binary shared library
 The attached *libdeathcurve.so* shared library binary file in the root folder was compiled from the attached *deathcurve.c* file for MacOS Catalina x86-64 using the attached *Makefile*.
 A shared library binary file that was compiled for Ubuntu can be found in a separate folder.

 ## Compilation
 If you work on MacOS or Linux (tested on Ubuntu only), you may download *script.py*, *deathcurve.py*, *deathcurve.c*, and *Makefile* into the same directory, then open the Terminal window, proceed to that directory with 'cd' commands, and, if you already have the clang compiler installed, you may want to enter the command 'make' and press 'Enter'.
 This will compile *deathcurve.c* into the shared library *libdeathcurve.so*.
 If you don't have the clang compiler installed, you may want to install it or, alternatively, change clang to whatever compiler you wish (e.g., gcc) in *Makefile* before launching 'make'.
-After compilation, you may want to fetch the suggested test *csv* file and launch *script.py* in the terminal window.
+After compilation, you may want to fetch the suggested test *csv* file (or put your dataset and rewrite *ingestData()* function in *script.py*) and launch *script.py* in the terminal window.

 If you experience any difficulty doing that, those steps are shown in the demo video at https://youtu.be/HKwlgA16MF4